erhmutlu/poogle-nlp/README.md

 2. Intent

-An intent refers to sentences system can understand or can make an inference.
+An intent refers to actions of sentences system can understand or can make an inference.
 Example;

 ```json